Austio/learning/ElasticSearch/relevant-search/relevant-search.md

 ### Chapter 5 - Basic Multifield Search

+ - Signals map relevance scores to meaningful ranking criteria
+ - Signal modeling builds fields that better map to criteria thats meaningful to users
+ - best_fields is winner take all and allows for a tie_breaker to consider the others
+ - most_fields takes a democratic approach and encourages multiple field matches

 def - Signal: a component of the relevance scoring calculation corresponding to meaningful, measureable user or business information def - Source Data Model: Structure of original data (database) def - Signal Modeling: Data modeling for relevance picking fields and analyzers the way you would columns/keys/indexes for regular databases